mpgirro/stalla/README.md

 ## Looking for Atom feed support?

 Use [ROME](https://github.com/rometools/rome) instead.
-It supports both RSS and Atom feed parsing, and provides a unified result interface for the extracted informations.
+It supports both RSS and Atom feed parsing, and provides a unified result interface for the extracted information.

 We've provided several modules to extend ROME for additional XML namespaces relevant for Podcast feeds.
 However, the ROME developers unfortunatelly have not merged the pull requests.
-Therefore this library does not support the same range of information extraction as WIEN does.
+Therefore, this library does not support the same range of information extraction as WIEN does.

-Also note that certain standard informations are only supported by either RSS 2.0 or Atom 1.0 feeds, but not available in both feed types.
+Also note that certain standard information are only supported by either RSS 2.0 or Atom 1.0 feeds, but not available in both feed types.

 ## Development

 Compile:

     gradle compileKotlin

 Generate docs with Dokka:

     gradle dokka